Daviedavie100/Pisa2012_data_analysis/README.md

 ## Part 2 - Explanatory Data Visualization

-This involves updating the README file, summarising the steps used in data exploration and writing the key Insights for Presentation.
-Two methods are used in this case;
+This involves updating the README file, summarising the steps used in data exploration and writing the key _Insights_ for Presentation.

-- **Generating Explanatory Data Visualizations** I will generate explanatory data visualizations to tell a story about the data explored.
-- **Creating Slide Deck** by converting the notebook file.
+Two methods are used in this case: (a) **Generating Explanatory Data Visualizations** where I will generate explanatory data visualizations to tell a story about the data explored and (b) **Creating Slide Deck** by converting the notebook file.

 ## Dataset